 wildlife crime intelligence

-ELI’s operation in Eastern Africa
+ELI’s operations in Eastern Africa

-Threats to wildlife, forests and oceans cannot be addressed only through awareness or demand reduction campaigns.
-Even funding and empowering rangers to protect wildlife on the ground is not enough.
 Due to the complexity, international reach, and transnational organized criminal networks associated with environmental/wildlife crime, only professional intelligence can effectively shine a light on and thwart these crimes.

 The intelligence-led approach is needed to integrate the more traditional “reactive” conservation models with a more proactive, impactful, and disruptive approach.
 Intelligence is the knowledge – ideally the foreknowledge – that our organization and partners must have to safeguard Earth and respond to very concrete threats to the environment and to us all.